arfaouiahmed1/Data-Farmers-FarmWise-4DS3/Deployment/gradio_interface/README.md

 If you encounter any issues:

-1. Ensure all dependencies are correctly installed
+1. Ensure all dependencies are correctly installed from `Deployment/gradio_interface/requirements.txt`
 2. Check that the model paths in `app.py` match your system's file structure
 3. Verify you have adequate GPU/CPU resources for the selected models
 4. For OpenCV-related errors, try reinstalling with `pip install opencv-python`